 Another old story involves the beautiful daughter of King Jayavarman IV.
-The dark-skinned beauty fell in love with her bodyguard, but the king forbade his daughter to marry under her station.
-This sent her into a murderous, indiscriminate rampage, from which the name arose.
+The princess fell in love with her bodyguard, but the king forbade his daughter to marry under her station.
+This sent her into a murderous, indiscriminate rampage, resulting in the flattering Black Lady nickname.

 The Black Lady Temple, Koh Ker.

 I like to think that the temple could’ve been Saruman’s despicable study, or perhaps Darth Vader’s devilish summerhouse.
-“My lady, oh how I have missed you”.
+“My Black Lady…. oh how I have missed you”.
 Another unusual feature is that the entrance door is western facing, whereas most Koh Ker temples have doors opening to the east.